Ask. Learn. Improve

 • Deep clinical workflow integration

-• Regulatory compliance built-in
+• Regulatory compliance built in

 • Purpose-built for specific clinical use cases

-Where they fall short: These tools solve documentation and coding problems, not knowledge management problems.
-They help clinicians document what happened.
+These tools solve documentation and coding problems.
+They don't solve knowledge management problems.
+They help clinicians document what happened during a visit.
 They don't help staff find policies, protocols, drug information, or operational guidance.
-They're complementary to knowledge management systems, not replacements for them.
+They complement knowledge management systems rather than replacing them.

 What it does well: